 This Report may contain forward-looking statements.
 Such statements involve known and unknown risks, uncertainties, and other factors outside management's control including, but not limited to, total allowable catch levels, selling prices, weather, exchange rates, fuel and other input costs that could cause actual results to differ materially from those expressed in the forwardlooking statements.
-Clearwater Seafoods Income Fund ("The Fund") and Clearwater do not assume responsibility for the accuracy and completeness of the forward-looking statements and do not undertake any obligation to publicly revise these forward-looking statements to reflect subsequent events or circumstances.
+Clearwater Seafoods Income Fund ("The Fund") and Clearwater do not assume responsibility for the accuracy and completeness of the forward-looking statements.